Mary Elizabeth Vickress – where did she disappear to?

 The 1861 census, recording Mary Elizabeth aged one with her parents Henry and Sarah, and her elder half-sister Caroline.

-In 1862 Henry and Sarah had another daughter, Mary Ann, who sadly died the following year.
-Three more children were born to the couple within the next decade.
-By the time the 1871 census was taken, Mary Elizabeth (this time recorded simply as Mary) was listed living at 91 Pearson street, Wolverhampton with her parents and her younger siblings Mercy (aged eight), Jane (three) and William Henry (two).
-Sarah would have been pregnant at the time, as later that same year she gave birth to another daughter, Susannah, who tragically died aged four months.
-A further daughter, Drusilla, was born in 1873.
+By the time the 1871 census was taken, the family had moved to 91 Pearson Street, Wolverhampton.
+Eleven year-old Mary Elizabeth (recorded simply as Mary) was listed with her parents and her younger siblings Mercy (who was eight), Jane (three) and William Henry (two).
+Her mother Sarah would have been pregnant at the time, as later that same year she gave birth to another daughter, Susannah, who tragically died aged four months in late 1871.

 The 1871 census showing Mary Elizabeth (simply as “Mary”) living in Wolverhampton with her parents and three younger siblings, all of whom predeceased her.